afikri/afikri.github.io/_posts/2018-02-26-cyclic-rotation-of-array.md

 title: Cyclic Rotation of Array
 tags: [array, java, algorithms]
 ---
 This post is my exercise for codility test.
-The problem will be solved by java, since I am good at it ;) Here is the case, we are given an array A which is zero indexed with N-length.
+The problem will be solved by using Java, since I am good at it ;) Here is the case, we are given an array A which is zero indexed with N-length.
 Here is the example.
 Array has length of 5, and to be rotated 3 times.
 > A = [3,6,4,7,8], R = 3